swadhingoswami/RuntimeShield/README.md

 ![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20macOS%20%7C%20Windows%20(stub)-success)
 ![Tests](https://img.shields.io/badge/tests-54%20passing-brightgreen)

+🌍 Language & Binary Agnostic:
+Built to protect applications across the ecosystem.
+Because it operates at the system and binary level, it can be used to safeguard code written in C, C++, Java, .NET, and more, regardless of the target OS.

 ---

 RuntimeShield is a modular SDK that native applications embed to verify their own integrity, detect runtime tampering, and respond through configurable policies.
 It is **not** an antivirus, anti-cheat, or DRM system — it is an integrity verification framework designed for clean integration.